GildedPleb/hab-guide/docs/Introduction/piping.md

 A general rule of thumb is this: to `standup` a _Live Host_ is practically synonymous with `standup` _Vanilla K8s_—we could, if we wanted, run all `standup-lower-level-live` commands and `standup-next-level-vanilla` as one command.
-But to `teardown` a live host is completely different from `teardown` of vanilla k3s.
+But `teardown` a live host is completely different from `teardown` vanilla k3s.
 One means killing a higher layer entirely via the lower layer, and the other means killing the current layer without any affect to lower or higher layers.
 Further, as mentioned, there is very little need or risk in `teardown` for items in the vanilla state, whereas `teardown` of a live host holds all the risk and meaning.

 This concludes the introduction.
 Up next, we will outline specific requirements, get your control computer set up, and begin building.